rocky-linux/documentation/docs/books/lxd_server/03-lxdinit.md

 Would you like to use LXD clustering? (yes/no) [default=no]:
 ```

-If you are interested in clustering, do some additional research on that [here](https://linuxcontainers.org/lxd/docs/master/clustering/)
+If interested in clustering, do some additional research on that [here](https://linuxcontainers.org/lxd/docs/master/clustering/)

 ```
 Do you want to configure a new storage pool? (yes/no) [default=yes]:
 ```

-This may seem counter-intuitive, since we have already created our ZFS pool, but it will be resolved in a later question.
+This seems counter-intuitive.
+You have already created your ZFS pool, but it will become clear in a later question.
 Accept the default.

 ```
 Name of the new storage pool [default=default]: storage
 ```

-You could leave this as default if you wanted to, but we have chosen to use the same name we gave our ZFS pool.
+Leaving this "default" is an option, but for clarity, using the same name you gave our ZFS pool is better.

 ```
 Name of the storage backend to use (btrfs, dir, lvm, zfs, ceph) [default=zfs]:
 ```

-Obviously we want to accept the default.
+You want to accept the default.

 ```
 Create a new ZFS pool? (yes/no) [default=yes]: no
 ```

-Here's where the earlier question about creating a storage pool is resolved.
+Here is where the resolution of the earlier question about creating a storage pool comes into play.

 ```
 Name of the existing ZFS pool or dataset: storage